engrit-illinois/Test-AdDnsOverTime/README.md

 ### -IpRanges [string]
 Optional string.
 A specially formatted string representing one or more IP ranges and their properties.
+If specified, the given IP ranges will be color coded in the console output as specified.
 Each given IP range has the following properties:
 - A wildcard query string against which each IP will be matched.
 If an IP matches this query, it will be color coded in the output based on the following 2 properties.
   - The query string should use a zero-padded format, e.g. `010.000.000.*`, or `010.000.*`, etc.